 There are two ways to delete your data

-Automate deletion of data - Applicable when your source data is constantly updated and may result in stale data being removed.
+Automate deletion of data - Applicable when your data is constantly updated and may result in stale data needing to be removed.
 This allows you to automate the process without having to have someone login to the product and manually trigger a delete

 Manually Deleting data

 You should be an administrator to delete the data.
 As an admin, you will see an option to delete from the My Data page.

 Step1: Select the type of data you would like to delete